 - The necessary agreements between (the then) DEC, Sydney Water, Department of Planning and Canterbury City Council would be reached to allow essential rezonings.

 - The RTA road reservation would at last be lifted before the following State election due in March 2007.

 There was subsequent progress, but it was slow, in part because of the complexities of land ownership.
 Over 100 different lots, some of them in private hands, are within the park boundaries.
 Some required subdivision before transfer, one has sensitive Sydney Water infrastructure across it and one has minor contamination.
 And, of course, additional resources were needed to undertake extensive surveying, mapping and negotiation with the various owners.

 There was then a period of very effective co-operation and support for the bushland of the park among the various State agencies, the then City of Canterbury, and the Society.
 Major improvements have occurred and more are in the pipeline.
 In 2008, the Society signed a Memorandum of Understanding with the NPWS to set the parameters for ongoing co-operation.
 But it is long past time for the NSW Government to make good on the 1998 commitment, and give the people of inner south-west Sydney the Wolli Creek Regional Park, as it was promised.
 It needs to:

 - insist that State agencies, notably Sydney Water and the RMS, immediately hand over the relevant landholdings within the Park boundaries.

 - accelerate the compulsory acquisition by the Department of Planning of the few blocks of privately-owned land within the Park boundaries.

 Wolli Creek Regional Park has been long awaited by local residents and all those across Sydney who are concerned about the environment.
-We have patiently accepted the acknowledged technical difficulties that have slowed progress, but now the Government needs to cut through the bureaucratic tangles to deliver on a promise that is now more than 15 years old.
+We have patiently accepted the acknowledged technical difficulties that have slowed progress, but now the Government needs to cut through the bureaucratic tangles to deliver on a promise that will be 20 years old in 2018.